leyarotheconquerer/deLivery/Readme.md

 Mechanics:
 * Each building has an influence meter
-* Influence spreads around the building in which you place your influence point
+* Influence spreads around the building in which you place your herald
 * Each building has an effect
 	- Houses add to your total influence
 	- Taverns increase the rate at which your influence spreads
-	- Cathedarals give you another influence point
+	- Cathedrals give you another herald
 	- Constabularies give you defense against other influence
 	- Guilds allow you to build a single building (extending your influence to new quarters of the city)
+	- Schools increase your heralds range?
 * Capture the entire city to win

 Coolness: